PostgREST/postgrest-docs/docs/references/api/computed_fields.rst

   ]

-Computed field won't appear on the response by default but you can use :ref:`v_filter` to include them:
+Computed fields won't appear on the response by default but you can use :ref:`v_filter` to include them:

 .. tabs::